PaulRivier/kiwi/README.md

 Some metadata keys are reserved by kiwi :

 * **title** : title of your page (required)
-* **id** : unique identifier, this is optional, if you don't set it kiwi will use the name of the file
+* **id** : your page identifier, this is optional, if you don't set it kiwi will use the name of the file.
+In should be unique within the page source.
+You should not use "/" or ":".
 * **tags** : powerful tags (optional)
 * **lang** : language of the content, for full-text search (optional)
 * **access** : access restriction, comma separated allowed groups (optional)